REISS

 Our ratings are based on a scale from 1 (We avoid) to 5 (Great) How we rate

-• There’s no evidence it minimises textile waste in its supply chain.
+• While it donates used clothes to charity, there’s no evidence it minimises textile waste in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate REISS “Not Good Enough”.
 These are a few factors influencing its score: